EriksenJ/ra_guide/README.md

 	- Has great version control features included
 	- You can add functionality by installing extensions.
 Some favorite extensions
 		- Git History
-		- Github Copilot (free for academic users)
+		- GitHub Copilot (free for academic users)
 		- Grammarly (for the non-native English writers)
 		- LaTeX workshop
 		- Markdown All in One